 The gardens are planted to provide colour in all seasons.
 Daffodils, aconites, bluebells, and snowdrops burst forth in early Spring.
 Winter-flowering shrubs like witch-hazel and Sarcococca add colour from December through February, and the gardens are planted with trees and shrubs such as dogwood, willow, and birch, whose winter bark adds even more interest to the gloomiest days of the year.
 Spring is the time for apple and cherry blossoms.

 One interesting point for horticulturalists is that some of the daffodil varieties at Greenbank have never been identified and classified.
-Another highlight are the Narcissus, with over 447 named varieties to enjoy.
+Another highlight is the Narcissus, with over 447 named varieties to enjoy.
 The topiary is wonderful; children will enjoy a huge topiary rabbit!

 Garden features include woodland walks through groves of tall beeches, and several ornamental pools and fountains.
 The gardens are particularly aimed at providing inspiration for urban gardeners.
-Greenbank holds the National Collection of Bergenias, and hosts a trial area used by Gardening Which magazine to evaluate which plants are best suited to the Scottish climate.
+Greenbank holds the National Collection of Bergenias and hosts a trial area used by Gardening Which magazine to evaluate which plants are best suited to the Scottish climate.

-Greenbank House itself is open to the public on certain days in summer, and offers an insight into the world of an 18th century 'tobacco lord'.
+Greenbank House itself is open to the public on certain days in summer, and offers an insight into the world of an 18th-century 'tobacco lord'.
 It is sobering to think that so much of the beauty we see today was built from wealth made in the slave trade.

 The house is virtually unaltered since Allason built it, and provides a wonderful glimpse into the life of a wealthy Glasgow merchant at a time when Glasgow was the second-wealthiest city in Britain.

 Address: Flenders Road, Clarkston, Glasgow, Strathclyde, Scotland, G76 8RB

 Location: Off the A77/A726

 National Trust for Scotland